Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 This won't print anything to the terminal window until something is published to the ROS Topic it's subscribed to.

 - Return to Unity, and press Play.
 Click the UI Button in the Game view to call SourceDestinationPublisher's `Publish()` function, publishing the associated data to the ROS topic.
-View the terminal in which the `rosrun niryo_moveit TrajectorySubscriber.py` command is running--it should now print `I heard:` with the pick_pose and place_pose data.
+View the terminal in which the `rosrun niryo_moveit TrajectorySubscriber.py` command is running--it should now print `I heard:` with the data.

 ROS and Unity have now successfully connected!